abhilashgadagoju/React/README.md

 # React
-This file is sample to use git stash while code push by developerA
+This file is sample to use git stash while code push by developer1